AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">SELinux or AppArmor</td>
-    <td>Linux kernel security modules such as Security-Enhanced Linux (SELinux) and AppArmor can be configured, via access control security policies, to implement mandatory access controls (MAC) confining processes to a limited set of system resources or privileges.
+    <td><p align="justify">Linux kernel security modules such as Security-Enhanced Linux (SELinux) and AppArmor can be configured, via access control security policies, to implement mandatory access controls (MAC) confining processes to a limited set of system resources or privileges.
     <br>
     <br>
     SELinux can be enabled in the container using setenforce 1, if it was previously installed and configured.
 The SELinux support for the Docker daemon is disabled by default and needs to be enabled using <code>--selinux-enabled</code>.